Cancel anytime

 Total Addressable Market (TAM)

-The global semiconductor market is estimated to be over $600 billion in 2024 and is projected to grow to over $1 trillion by 2030.
-TSMC is positioned to capture a significant portion of this market, particularly in the advanced node segment.
+The global semiconductor market is expected to reach $1 trillion by 2030.
+TSMC is positioned to capture a significant portion of this TAM, particularly in the advanced node segment.

 Upturn SWOT Analysis